-renewable energy sources compared to renewable energy sources, expressed as a percentage of total energy sources - Agriculture, Forestry, and Fishing: 0.2216 is also included in this factor.
-Coverage of the energy consumption indicator is very low, making the analysis of the information less accurate.
-6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Mining and Quarrying: Mining and Quarrying: 0.7123 Manufacturing: 0.7879 Electricity, Gas, Steam and Air Conditioning Supply: 2.1485 Water Supply, Sewerage, Waste Management and Re- mediation Activities: 0.3656 Construction: 0.0563 Wholesale and Retail Trade; Repair of Motor Vehi- cles and Motorcycles: 0.0746 Transportation and Storage: 1.9063 Real Estate Activities: 0.1773 No Data = 65% These indicators are closely monitored.
-Companies that would appear as outlier in any of the sector, will be investigated and engaged with.
-Biodiversity 7.
-Activities negatively affecting biodiversity- sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity- sensitive areas where activities of those investee companies negatively affect those areas 0.02% ISS ESG links controversies to some, but not all, of the standards referenced in the PAI definition of 'activities negatively affecting biodiversity-sensitive areas'.
+6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector - Agriculture, Forestry, and Fishing: 0.1635 - Mining and Quarrying: 1.3748 - Manufacturing: 0.9072 - Electricity, Gas, Steam and Air Conditioning Supply: 2.2960 - Water Supply, Sewerage, Waste Management and Remediation Activities: 0.4356 - Construction: 0.0639 - Wholesale and Retail Trade; Repair of Motor Vehicles and Motorcycles: 0.1120 - Transportation and Storage: 1.8402 - Real Estate Activities: 0.0861 No Data = 76% These indicators are closely monitor.
+Nothing to report for this strategy, but companies that would appear as outlier in any of the sector, will be investigated and engaged with.
+Biodiversit y 7.
+Activities negatively affecting biodiversity-sensitive areas Share of investments in investee companies with sites/operations located in or near to biodiversity-sensitive areas where activities of those investee companies negatively affect those areas 0.05% ISS ESG links controversies to some, but not all, of the standards referenced in the PAI definition of 'activities negatively affecting biodiversity-sensitive areas.
 However, the standards/directives referenced in the regulation overlap with those applied in the proxy to a large extent.
-This criteria is closely monitored Companies identified as negatively impacting this criteria will be investigated and engaged with.
+This criteria is closely monitored.
+Nothing to report for this strategy.
+Companies identified as negatively impacting this criteria will be investigated and engaged with.
 Water 8.
-Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.45 The PAI indicator refers to various types of emissions to water.
+Emissions to water Tonnes of emissions to water generated by investee companies per million EUR invested, expressed as a weighted average 0.19 The PAI indicator refers to various types of emissions to water.
 ISS ESG collects chemical oxygen demand (COD), a commonly used indicator measuring emissions to water which can serve as a proxy to the PAI indicator's requirements.
 ISS ESG collects data only for companies in most relevant industries.
-Coverage of the energy consumption indicator is very low, making the analysis of the information less accurate.
-This criteria is closely monitored.
+Coverage of the energy consumption indicator is This criteria is closely monitored.
+Nothing to report for this strategy.
 Companies identified as negatively impacting this criteria will be investigated and engaged with.